Emotions got the better of me, says dropped Sterling | Malay Mail

 Sterling has enjoyed a makeover in his image in the past year with less biting observations of his perceived lifestyle in the press and more positive headlines regarding his public stance against racism.

-Six Chelsea fans were banned — one for life — after racially abusing him during a league game last season and along with England team-mates he also suffered abuse in their Euro qualifiers against Bulgaria and Montenegro.
+Six Chelsea fans were banned — one for life — after racially abusing him during a league game last season.
+He also suffered abuse along with England team-mates in their Euro qualifiers against Bulgaria and Montenegro.

 The 24-year-old silenced the critics over having a rifle tattooed on his leg by revealing it was his pledge never to touch a gun following his father being shot dead in Jamaica in front of his own father when the star was just two.